swiss-chris/spring-integration-progress-bar/README.md

 ## To run the Selenium SpringBootTest manually
 - run `npm run build` to bundle the typescript code into `bundle.js`.
   - repeat this step after you change the typescript code.
-Instead, you can also just run the whole `mvn test` phase (see below).
 - run the `ProgressBarIT`.
+- alternatively, you can run `mvn test` which does everything for you (see below).

 ## mvn package
 Running `mvn test` will: